nus-cs2113-AY2021S2/ip/docs/README.md

 * Track the progress of task completion

-<p>Duke can help users to mark the tasks they have done and delete tasks that they no longer need to keep track of the progress.</p>
+<p>Duke can help users to mark the tasks they have done and delete tasks that they no longer need.</p>

 * Search tasks using keyword